 So when you are cutting a new material, particularly a plastic.
 You should get yourself a data sheet and determine the risks associated with that material.
 To help you out, here is a list of common and not so common materials you may come across.

 I have split these materials into four broad categories:

 - Minerals & Metals

-Red Headings indicate materials to avoid and Orange Headings indicate materials that you need to take care with if using.
+Red Headings indicate materials to avoid.
+Orange Headings indicate materials that you need to take care with if using.